 Certain of our locations have assets and liabilities denominated in currencies other than their functional currencies resulting from intercompany loans and other transactions with third parties denominated in foreign currencies.
 We enter into foreign currency forward exchange contracts that we do not designate as hedging instruments to offset the transaction gains or losses associated with some of these assets and liabilities.
 Gains and losses on derivative financial instruments for which we do not elect hedge accounting are recognized in the Consolidated Statement of Operations in each period, based on the change in the fair value of the derivative financial instruments.
-At September 30, 2017, we had a U.S. dollar-equivalent gross notional amount of \$224.9 million of foreign currency forward exchange contracts not designated as hedging instruments.
+At September 30, 2018, we had a U.S. dollar-equivalent gross notional amount of \$194.7 million of foreign currency forward exchange contracts not designated as hedging instruments.

-The pre-tax amount of (losses) gains from forward exchange contracts not designated as hedging instruments recognized in the Consolidated Statement of Operations was (in millions):
+The pre-tax amount of gains (losses) from forward exchange contracts not designated as hedging instruments recognized in the Consolidated Statement of Operations was (in millions):

-2 017 2016 2015
+2 018 2017 2016

-Cost of sales \$ (1.8) \$ 0.9 \$
+Cost of sales \$ 1.0 \$ (1.8) \$ 0.9

-Other income (expense) (8.6) (11.1) 20.8
+Other income (expense) (0.1) (8.6) (11.1)

-Total \$ (10.4) \$ (10.2) \$ 20.8
+Total \$ 0.9 \$ (10.4) \$ (10.2)

--

-Fair Value of Financial Instruments
+Fair Value of Derivative Instruments